nihirash/Minstrel4th-rom-patch/README.md

 `F000 0 BLOAD xmodem ( LOAD M/CODE )`

-Only transmit operation is currently implement (no receive operation).
-To use, type a sequence something like:

-`57 80 OUT 16 80 OUT ( INITIALISE SERIAL CARD ( HEX VALUES ) )`

-`<start> <length> F0D1 CALL ( TRANSMIT )`
+Both transmit and receive operations are implemented, via machine-code calls with required parameters on the stack, as follows:

+- Reset card: `F0E8 CALL`

+- Receive data `<start add> F10E CALL`

+- Send data `<start addr> <legngth> F1B6 CALL`

-On exit, stack contains value to indicate outcome: '0' for success; '-1' for failure (timeout).
+For send and receive, on exit, stack contains value to indicate outcome: '0' for success; '-1' for failure (timeout).
 Routine will also display progress on-screen, unless INVIS is enabled to surpress screen output.

+### Notes

-Current version has some deviations from the standard.
-First, it will pad the transfer size to the next 128-byte boundary, without putting in padding.
+Current version of send routine has some deviations from the standard in that it will pad the transfer size to the next 128-byte boundary, without putting in padding.
 For example, if you run the command:

-`0000 10 F0BB call`
+`0000 10 F10E CALL`

 --the routine will transfer the first 128 bytes of memory, rather than the first 16 plus 112 bytes of padding.

+Received data is written directly to memory.
+If receive routine fails mid-way through transfer, there will be a partially complete copy of the transfer in memory.

+### Known issues

+- Routines should be created a proper FORTH words.

+- Screen logging for receive operation will report receiving one more packet than you might expect.
+The EOT at the end of the transfer is counted as a packet, which might confuse the user.

+- Transfer routines require a small amount of RAM to hold temporary variables.
+It would be better to reuse existing Minstrel system variables, to make it easier to move the routines into ROM.